 Although the price of gold may be volatile in the short term, it has always maintained its value over the long term.
 Over the years, it has served as a hedge against inflation and the erosion of major currencies and is therefore an investment worth considering.
-Investors can invest in gold through exchange-traded funds (ETFs), buy shares of gold miners and associated companies, and purchase a physical product.
+Investors can invest in gold through exchange-traded funds (ETFs), buy shares of gold miners and associated companies, and purchase a physical product such as a Physical Gold IRA.
 These investors have as many reasons for investing in metal as there are methods for making those investments.
 Gold could be much more efficient than cash when it comes to storing wealth.

 Interest rates remain low, meaning that your money in the bank “earns practically nothing,” CNN Money reports.
 If inflation is taken into account, that cash may have lost value.
 Not surprisingly, some older adults are considering options such as reverse mortgages, refinancing with cash out and other methods to help make ends meet.
 Buying gold may be an option worth exploring, as gold has historically been a solid hedge against inflation.

 When the cost of living increases, the price of gold also tends to rise.
 Many experts cite that the best time to buy gold is when inflation or recession looms, as the value of gold tends to rise during these times.
 The reasons for the importance of gold in the modern economy center on the fact that it has successfully preserved wealth over thousands of generations.
 The creation of a gold coin stamped with a seal seemed to be the answer, since gold jewelry was already widely accepted and recognized in various corners of the earth.

 The history of gold in society began long before even the ancient Egyptians, who began to make jewelry and religious artifacts.
 In other words, the coins that were used as money simply represented the gold (or silver) that was currently deposited in the bank.
 Another key finding from GoldSilver is that, historically, the calendar year's low is in January, so early January is the best time to buy gold.
 Since the United States moved away from the gold standard in 1971, the purchasing power of the dollar has fallen by 85 percent, estimates Peter Ferrara, former assistant attorney general of the United States during the presidency of George H.

 If it is below zero, gold moves in the opposite direction to that investment more often than it does (and vice versa if it is above zero).
 Today, these organizations are responsible for retaining nearly one-fifth of the world's supply of gold above ground.
 If you believe that gold can be a safe bet against inflation, investing in coins, ingots or jewelry are paths you can take to gold-based prosperity.
 This is because gold is the only financial asset that is not at the same time a liability of another entity.

 Research by the World Gold Council states that when the inflation rate exceeds interest rate increases, as we are seeing, commodities such as gold can surpass some traditional financial assets.
-You can see that, in most cases, gold rose when S%26P collapsed (the only significant sale of gold, 46% in the early 1980s), coming just after its biggest bull market in modern history.
+You can see that, in most cases, gold rose when S&P collapsed (the only significant sale of gold, 46% in the early 1980s), coming just after its biggest bull market in modern history.
 It is clear that, historically, gold has been an investment that can add a diversifying component to your portfolio, regardless of whether you are concerned about inflation, a declining U.